norman-mei/gmrecall/README.md

 - **Interactive Gameplay**: Watch animated move sequences and type your guess.
 - **Multiple Difficulties**:
+  - **Adaptive (default)**: Dynamically adjusts to you—solve more to see harder lines, struggle and it eases up.
   - **Easy**: Common openings (e.g., Ruy Lopez, Sicilian Defense).
   - **Medium**: Intermediate variations.
   - **Hard**: Complex and less common lines.